Celebrated annually in October

 Taskforces and SIC - including Race Equality Taskforce

-Charters - including Race Equality Charter
+Charters - including Race at Work Charter and Race Equality Charter

 Attending an event in a building you're not familiar with?
 Find the location of gender-neutral toilets on campus here.